 Hike, walk or run the Johnson Ferry Trail, looping 1.8 nearly-level miles on the Chattahoochee River's banks at Johnson Ferry Park near Marietta.

-The Johnson Ferry Trail isn’t the most popular trail in the Atlanta-area Chattahoochee River National Recreation Area – nor the longest, highest, or most strenuous.
-But the nearly level-elevation trail does trek through beautiful riverine forest on the banks of the Chattahoochee River and a small tributary, and arcs through a marshy, wildlife and wildflower-filled wetland.
+The Johnson Ferry Trail isn’t the most popular trail in the Atlanta area Chattahoochee River National Recreation Area.
+Nor is it the longest, highest, or most strenuous.
+But the nearly level-elevation trail does trek through a beautiful riverine forest on the banks of the Chattahoochee River and a small tributary, and arcs through a marshy, wildlife and wildflower-filled wetland.
 And a side trail follows the pebble-filled Mulberry Creek to a small waterfall and an impressively large rock outcrop overhanging the creek.

-Worth a visit?
+Is it worth a visit?
 Definitely.
-The 1.8 mile Johnson Ferry Trail loop makes a great short, easy day hike on the Chattahoochee River, or a great beginner trail run near Atlanta.
+This 1.8-mile loop makes a great short, easy day hike on the Chattahoochee River or an equally great beginner-friendly trail run.

 Johnson Ferry Trail: the hike

-The hike departs the Johnson Ferry Trail trailhead at the northeast corner of the Johnson Ferry North Park (view maps and driving directions), following a gravel road.
-After passing a marshy wetland on trail left, the trail splits into three; this hike turns right at the split, following the narrow trail eastbound toward the Chattahoochee River.
+The hike departs the North Johnson Ferry Trailhead (view maps and driving directions), following a gravel road from the northeast corner of the parking area.
+After passing a marshy wetland on the left, the trail splits into three; this hike turns right at the split, following the narrow trail eastbound toward the Chattahoochee River.

-The Johnson Ferry Trail reaches the river’s banks at .2 mile, arcing northeast to follow the wide-flowing Chattahoochee River upstream.
+The trail reaches the river’s banks at .2 mile, arcing northeast to follow the wide-flowing Chattahoochee River upstream.
 Decent views of the river are sporadic in the dense forest lining the river’s banks.
-The trail is elevated above the river’s banks, and several trailside benches offer views of the wide-flowing, glassy river.
+The trail rises above the river’s banks, and several trailside benches offer views of the wide-flowing, glassy river.

 Opposite the waterfall, Mulberry Creek slices beneath a large rock overhang, creating a cave-like precipice above the creek.
-The creek follows a striated bed of rock as it arcs through the forest.
+The stream follows a striated bed of rock as it arcs through the forest.

-The hike retraces the side trail to the main Johnson Ferry Trail, turning right and trailing southwest.
+The hike retraces the side trail to the main trail, turning right and venturing southwest.
 The trail courses past patches of marshy wetland, frequented by wildlife and spotted with wildflowers.

-The Johnson Ferry Trail crosses a wooden bridge at 1.45 miles before veering southeast at 1.6 miles, crossing a wooden boardwalk and bridge over boggy wetland.
+The Johnson Ferry Trail crosses a wooden bridge at 1.45 miles before veering southeast at 1.6 miles, crossing a wooden boardwalk and bridge over a boggy wetland.
 The trail reaches the trailhead spur trail at 1.65 miles, turning right to hike southbound towards the Johnson Ferry Park parking area.
-The Johnson Ferry Trail reaches the trailhead at 1.8 miles, completing the hike.
+The hike reaches the trailhead at 1.8 miles, finishing the adventure.